Newsweek Has Proclaimed That Eating Meat is NOT Destroying the Planet. Yes, That Needed To Be Said.

 As far as the environmental impact goes, apparently, as soon as everyone stops eating meat these vegans are going to go out and shoot all of the animals.
-That's the only way I know of to stop them from farting, belching, and shitting.
+That's the only way I know of to stop them from belching.
 Has anyone thought of that?
 Animals just don't disappear if we stop eating meat.